moktavizen/terminal-benchmark/README.md

 version (at the time of writing) with default config.
 Check respective terminal directory for visualization.

-These benchmarks is to help users in choosing terminal.
-Some may prioritize rendering performance, others may prioritize memory usage and so on.
+These benchmarks is to help users in choosing terminal, Some may prioritize IO performance, others may prioritize memory usage and so on.
 These benchmarks are not intended to pick on any specific terminal.

 > Tested on older hardware, margin of results might be smaller in newer ones.